Thursday, May 15, 2025

 I haven’t yet decided which of the musicians who performed on “Brave New World” and “Farewell Mr. Lynne” I’ll be asking back for this next album, if any.
 They are all phenomenal performers – but they were all brought on board by Matt Wallace, who produced “Brave New World”.
 Matt’s curtailed the production aspect of his professional endeavors for now, in favor of focusing on mixing legacy recordings for the relatively new “Atmos” surround-sound platform for major record labels.

-Matt and I had a great working relationship – but there were definitely some aspects of the process where I was a bit more deferential than I would have ideally liked to be.
+Matt and I have had a great working relationship (and friendship) – but I feel like there may have been some aspects of the process where I was a bit more deferential than I would have ideally liked to be.
 That’s understandable, given the experience and capabilities of everyone involved in the project – but now that I’ve been through the entire process from start to finish, I feel like I’m in a much better position to exert more definitive control over the project’s direction.

 That direction begins with putting the lineup together.
-To restate things, everyone who performed on “BNW” was exceptional – but there was an aspect of the process where it kind of felt like all of the performers were pretty much acting as session players.
-They didn’t know me coming in; rather, they were essentially working on the project due to their existing relationships with Matt.
+To restate things, everyone who performed on “BNW” was exceptional – but none of these guys knew me coming in; rather, they were essentially working on the project due to their existing relationships with Matt.
+In their regular lives, they've performed (and continue to perform) with artists like Sting, the Wallflowers, Elvis Costello, Sarah McLaughlin… the list goes on.
+And - it was an incredible honor to work with all of them.

 The one performer who I personally found was Steve Turner, the string arranger.
 Over time, we’ve developed an exceptionally collaborative relationship, to the extent that he is an undoubtedly integral part of the project, as opposed to a hired hand.
 I believe that developing similar relationships with the rest of the lineup will be of tremendous benefit going forward…